 Overall, while Grange may not have as many titles and awards as great players have today, his impact was still great.
-He helped make the NFL a more popular sport around the country, and packed stadiums unlike any other football star of the time.
+He helped make football a more popular sport around the country, and packed stadiums unlike any other football star of the time.

-Harold “Red” Grange was born on June 13, 1903 in Forksville, Pennsylvania.
-Grange’s mother died when he was five and his father Lyle, a foreman for a lumber company moved the family to Wheaton, Illinois.
-Once Grange got to high school he became a star in baseball, basketball, football, and track.
+Harold “Red” Grange was born on June 13th, 1903, in Forksville, Pennsylvania.
+Grange’s mother died when he was five, after which his father, Lyle, a foreman for a lumber company, moved the family to Wheaton, Illinois.
+Once Grange got to high school, he became a star in baseball, basketball, football, and track and field.
 After his career ended in 1934 with the Bears, Grange worked in the insurance business.

-Also after his football career, he met his wife Margaret nicknamed Muggs, who was a flight attendant on a flight he took.
+After his football career was over, he met his wife Margaret, nicknamed Muggs, who was a flight attendant on a flight he took.
 They married in 1941 and lived together until his death.
-The couple though had no children together during their marriage.
-Grange also came back to football years later working as an analyst for the Chicago Bears and in college football up until 1963.
-In his later years Grange also developed Parkinson’s disease, which was a large factor in his death.
-Harold Grange died at the age of 87 on January 28, 1991 in Lake Wales, Florida.
+The couple had no children together during their marriage.
+Grange also came back to football many years later, working as an analyst for the Chicago Bears and in college football up until 1963.
+In his later years, Grange also developed Parkinson’s Disease, which was a large factor in his death.
+Harold Grange died on January 28, 1991 in Lake Wales, Florida, at the age of 87.

-- Red Grange was a four sport athlete in highschool, and actually wanted to compete in basketball and track in college.
-However, some fraternity brothers convinced him otherwise and Grange went on to play football.
+- Red Grange was a four-sport athlete in high school and wanted to compete in basketball and track in college.
+However, some fraternity brothers convinced him otherwise, and Grange went on to play football.

-- Grange was a charter member in the College Football Hall of Fame and the Pro Football Hall of Fame.
+- Grange was a charter member of the College Football Hall of Fame and the Pro Football Hall of Fame.

 What was Red Grange’s most dominant game in college?

-Red Grange, while he still had a great NFL career, is best known for his time at Illinois where he dominated.
-During his time in college football Grange had a lot of great games, but one stands out from the rest.
-In 1924 Grange had his best game in college helping beat a Michigan team that had won 20 games straight.
-In the game, Grange returned the opening kickoff for a 95 yard touchdown, then scored three more touchdowns from runs of 67, 56, and 44 yards.
+In 1924, Grange had his best game at Illinois, helping beat a Michigan team that had won 20 games straight.
+In the game, Grange returned the opening kickoff for a 95-yard touchdown, then scored three more touchdowns from runs of 67, 56, and 44 yards.
 All of this was in the first 12 minutes of the game.
-He then later sealed the game by running 11 yards for another touchdown, and passing 20 yards for a sixth touchdown.
+He then later sealed the game by running 11 yards for another touchdown and passing 20 yards for a sixth touchdown.

 Why did Red Grange start playing cornerback in the NFL?

 Red Grange is best known for his play at running back as the “Galloping Ghost.”
-However, in the NFL with his second stint with the Chicago Bears, Grange also played a lot of cornerback.
-This is because in 1927 Grange suffered a major leg injury, and after not playing all of 1928 came back.
-Grange thought he was just an ordinary ball-carrier after that, but that he did develop into a pretty good defensive back.
+However, in the NFL during his second stint with the Chicago Bears, Grange also played a lot of cornerback.
+This is because, in 1927, Grange suffered a major leg injury and, after not playing all of 1928, came back.
+Grange thought he was just an ordinary ball-carrier after that, but he did develop into a pretty good defensive back.
 Grange even helped seal the 1933 NFL championship game, with a touchdown preventing a tackle in the game's final seconds.

 What was Red Grange’s first contract?

 Back in the 1920s and 1930s, American football was not popular, and so players were not paid at all like they are today.
 Grange’s agent was C.C.
-Pyle, an Illinois theater owner and promoter.
-Pyle negotiated Grange’s first deal with the Bears that got him $3,000 per game, and a percentage of the gate (ticket sales).
-This deal was amazing for Grange as he played 19 games in 67 days in 1925, and the games in Los Angeles and New York brought in crowds of 65,000+.
+Pyle, an Illinois theater-owner and promoter.
+Pyle negotiated Grange’s first deal with the Bears that got him $3,000 per game and a percentage of the gate (ticket sales).
+This deal was amazing for Grange, as he played 19 games in 67 days in 1925, and the games in Los Angeles and New York brought in crowds of over 65,000.

 What was Red Grange’s impact on the game of football?

-When looking at the career of Harold “Red” Grange, you could point to all of his amazing achievements on the football field at the professional and especially the college level.
-However, his true impact came in the interest he generated for the game of football professionally.
+Red Grange’s impact on football lies in the interest he generated for the sport professionally.
 Before Grange, it was generally a surprise if the best college players went professional.
-Grange is quoted as saying he’d have been more popular with the colleges if he had joined Capone's mob in Chicago rather than the Bears.
-This shows that Grange was able to change how professional football was viewed, and generate interest across the country with his play for the Bears.
+Grange is quoted as saying he’d have been more popular with the colleges if he had joined Al Capone's mob in Chicago rather than the Bears.
+This shows that Grange was able to change how professional football was viewed, and generate interest across the country with his performance for the Bears.